dubiacc/docs/en/hesse/vii-against-dogma-1.md

 Transcript of a talk given by Fr.
 Hesse: Vatican II vs. Church Dogma - Part 1

-# Fr.
-Hesse: Vatican II vs. Church Dogma - Part 1
+# Vatican II vs. Church Dogma - Part 1

 Against Vatican II's revolutionary departure from Catholic tradition, Fr.
 Hesse presents a systematic critique of the council's key documents and their contradiction of papal teaching.